 Pam started working at St. Louis based Enterprise out of college as a trainee for a manager position and in 2013 was named CEO of the company (Enterprise Holdings), a role she served through the end of 2019.
-In the company’s 60+ year history, she was the first ever non family member to assume that role.
+In the company’s 60+ year history, she was the first ever nonfamily member to assume that role.
 Enterprise is still a privately owned company with approximately 80,000 employees and nearly 2 million vehicles (Alamo and National are also brands owned by the company).
 The company was founded in 1957 as Executive Leasing and in 1969, founder Jack Taylor renamed the business to Enterprise in honor of the USS Enterprise, the aircraft carrier he served on in World War II.

-Julien was born in Saint Etienne in France and has a well rounded diverse background in wine making.
-His father grew grapes and their family was involved in the wine business in France for several generations.
+Julien was born in Saint Etienne in France and has a well-rounded diverse background in wine making.
+His father grew grapes, and their family was involved in the wine business in France for several generations.
 Julien made his first wine at age 16 – and continued his education by working in Provence, the Loire Valley and Bordeaux (Lafite Rothschild).
 He met his then wife Élan in the Loire Valley; she was living and studying wine and the French language at the time.
 Today she runs Élan Fayard Consulting, a Direct-to-Consumer Sales & Marketing business.

-Julien first visited California in 2000 – returned to France and then in 2003 came back to the Napa Valley working for a short while at Quintessa.
-After he and Élan married, they both moved to the Napa Valley permanently in 2006 – Élan to be closer to her family and for Julien it was an opportunity to make wine outside of France.
+Julien first visited California in 2000, returned to France and then in 2003 came back to the Napa Valley working for a short while at Quintessa.
+After he and Élan married, they both moved to Napa Valley permanently in 2006 – Élan to be closer to her family and for Julien it was an opportunity to make wine outside of France.
 Julien worked with noted winemaker Philippe Melka for seven years before branching out on his own where he currently makes wine for a number of clients.

-In 2012 Julien and Élan, Cal Nicholson and his wife Pam, and husband wife Dave & Laura Nestor purchased a 12 acre site in Coombsville of which five acres are planted to vine.
+In 2012 Julien and Élan, Cal Nicholson and his wife Pam, and husband wife Dave & Laura Nestor purchased a 12-acre site in Coombsville of which five acres are planted to vine.
 Julien has been attracted to the wines coming out of Coombsville for some time – he and his partners spent three years looking for property before they located this particular piece – now home of Covert Estate.

-The region is located to the east of the city of Napa (while very rural, this part of the valley is only about a 10 minute drive from downtown Napa).
+The region is located to the east of the city of Napa (while very rural, this part of the valley is only about a 10-minute drive from downtown Napa).
 Coombsville is characterized as a moderate to cooler growing climate compared to up valley due to its proximity to the flat region and entry to the nearby San Pablo Bay with its cooling morning and afternoon breezes and often fog influence.
-The region is generally composed of short rolling hills with a diversity of micro climates even within this small region.
+The region is generally composed of short rolling hills with a diversity of microclimates even within this small region.
 It tends to be slightly warmer in vineyards that are located towards the edge of the southern part of the Vaca Mountain Range.

 Part of the Covert Estate property is a knoll that which boasts excellent views overlooking much of Coombsville and to the south including the San Pablo Bay in the distance.
 This knoll has proved useful in that geographically it created allowed them to drill a cave underneath it.
 All prior vintages were made at other wineries.
 The 11,500 square foot cave was completed in time for harvest 2015 and Julien moved his own brand (Fayard Wines) here as well as Nicholson Jones among select others.